99z/kohaku/README.md

 Kohaku is primarily targeted towards individuals who store a lot of pictures locally, such as imageboard users.
 It works best with large, non-vector images - particularly of landscapes and people.

+Expect Kohaku to get angry at you for strange inputs.
+Error handling/checking has yet to be extensively implemented.

 ## requirements

 * Ruby 2.x or higher